Modifications of Tanabe-Sugano d$^6$ diagram induced by radical ligand field: ab initio inspection of a Fe(II)-verdazyl molecular complex: Introduction

-Recently, it has been suggested that the spectroscopy of a cobalt(II) ion coordinated to open-shell radicals may not be readily interpreted.
-At the crossroads of exchange coupled and spin-crossover systems, this compound has questioned the traditional pictures emerging from a metal ion, either high-spin or low-spin, in the electrostatic field of neighbouring ligands~\cite{fleming2020valence,roseiro2022combining}.
-Wavefunction-based calculations supported that the spin states are characterized by combinations of various local spin states on the metal center, a feature of entanglement named \textit{spinmerism}.
+Recently, it has been suggested that the energy spectrum of a cobalt(II) ion coordinated to open-shell radicals may not be readily interpreted.
+At the crossroads of exchange coupled and spin-crossover systems, this compound has questioned the traditional pictures emerging from a metal ion, either high-spin or low-spin, in the electrostatic field of neighbouring ligands.~\cite{fleming2020valence,roseiro2022combining} Wavefunction-based calculations supported that the spin states are characterized by combinations of various local spin states on the cobalt(II) center.
+In particular, the ground state displays a structure-sensitive admixture of low-spin $S_{Co} = 1/2$ in a dominant high-spin $S_{Co} = 3/2$ , a feature of entanglement named \textit{spinmerism}.
+The mixing was further interpreted by inspecting a d$^7$ Tanabe-Sugano diagram that exhibits a doublet-quartet crossing in the intermediate ligand field regime.

-This phenomenon can be seen as an extension of mesomerism to spin degrees of freedom with entanglement in between two local sub-parts of a molecule.
+\textit{The spinmerism} phenomenon can be seen as an extension of mesomerism to spin degrees of freedom with entanglement in between two local sub-parts of a molecule.
 Since the ligand field includes Coulomb and direct exchange contributions in a complex built on spin-coupled partners, one may wonder whether different local spin states may coexist on the metal ion.
 The introduction of radical ligands may indeed disrupt the assumption of a given spin state on the metal centre in the description of ground and excited states.